hectorgomez74343/nodejstreamexample/README.md

-This is a copyrighted example of creating a video stream using node js server and express.
+This is a open source, free, take home with you, at no cost, no legal issue to clone example of creating a video stream using node js server and express.

 To install dependencies
 npm install